tcharding/tobin.cc/content/blog/tor-libp2p.md

 network layer.
 We were interested in seeing if we could get our traffic to run over the Tor network.
 This post explains how we did it.

-Upfront; there is very little that is *new* here.
+Upfront, there is very little that is *new* here.
 I just 'stood on the shoulders of giants' so to speak and wired together a few nice open source libraries.
 This took me a while to work out though, so in the name of saving the next guy some time and effort here goes ...